If you could tell your manager just one thing he or she could improve on to make your workplace better for you and your colleagues, what would it be?

 If you are an employee that wants to improve communication and company culture, but don't know how to get your manager to think about implementing these concepts in your workplace, talk to some other trusted employee who may be able to help you in this endeavor.

 It’s all about baby steps.
 You don’t want to overwhelm your manager.
 So just start a very casual dialog around the concept of core values and whether they can explain what theirs are, and if they can, how it can help improve the productivity of everyone under them at work.
+If you need help having this conversation, try the Dig to Fly process to help them find hidden opportunities.

 What would you add to the list?
 What have you seen work well for your managers?